Toyota South Africa Motors: History

+In July 2026, Toyota SA celebrated the launch of local manufacturing for its 9th generation Hilux.
+South African President Cyril Ramaphosa gave a virtual address.
+Toyota SA's CEO said the R10.4 billion invested into the new Hilux's SA manufacturing represented the company's single largest product investment in the company's history.

+The investment included R3.2 billion in three new major manufacturing facilities - a Toyota Logistics Center, a Chassis Frame Coating Facility, and a Chassis Frame Welding Facility.
+Other parts of the overall investment went directly into Hilux production preparation, TSAM operations, and the company's South African supplier network.

 Models

 At Motor Assemblies, Toyota platform trucks such as the Toyopet Stout were initially produced.
 From 1966, the Corona was also produced, which is the first passenger car produced under the Toyota brand.
 In November 1966, the engine production began.

 The Hilux has been manufactured in South Africa since 1970, and Hino commercial vehicles have also been produced since 1974.
 In May 1975, the production of the Corolla began.

 The following models manufactured by TSAM are also exported: the Corolla to Australia since 2003 and Europe since 2007 and the Hilux pick-up to Europe and the rest of Africa since 2005.

 With the Toyota Conquest or Tazz, TSAM followed a similar approach (long construction time of an outdated model, relatively little model maintenance) to Volkswagen with the Citi Golf and Nissan South Africa with the Nissan 1400.
 The model was sold as the Conquest from 1986 and the Tazz from 1996 to 2006.
 But from 1996 to 2006, 207,169 units of the TSAM Tazz have been sold and it was the market leader in its class in this period of eight out of eleven years.
 Successors of the smaller Tazz are the Aygo and the Etios.

 The one millionth Corolla was manufactured in South Africa in 2013.

 In 2014, the Hilux, Fortuner, all Hino models and Ses'fikile taxis were produced from kits at the Toyota plant in Prospecton near Durban.

 In Q4 2021, Toyota started assembling the Corolla Cross in South Africa.

+In Q2 2026, TSAM began manufacturing the 9th generation Hilux at improved facilities in South Africa.